 ACO TramDrain 200A

-ACO trench drain systems are available in many configurations and sizes to allow for the efficient removal of surface liquids from roads.
+ACO trench drain systems are available in many configurations and sizes to allow for the efficient removal of surface liquids from pavements.

 ACO’s TramDrain System is designed to provide efficient surface water drainage to the grooved rail and track slab.
 Available in a choice of sizes, ACO’s TramDrain system can be adapted to any light rail track design.